 Income tax expense for the year comprises current and deferred tax.
 Current income tax is presented in the income statement, except for the portion relating to the items presented in equity.
 The same applies to deferred tax.
 Current tax is payable on the taxable profit for the year using the tax rates enacted by the date of the statement of financial position, as well as on any adjustments to tax liabilities of prior periods.
 Deferred tax is recognised using the statement of financial position method, providing for temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for taxation purposes.
-The deferred tax amount is based on the expected manner of recovery nised based on confirmed reinsurance accounts and estimated commission income taking into account straight-line amortisation.
+The deferred tax amount is based on the expected manner of recovery or settlement of the carrying amount of assets and liabilities, using the tax rates that have been enacted by the date of the statement of financial position.
+Deferred tax assets are recognised only to the extent that it is probable that future taxable profits will be available against which they can be utilised.
+Deferred tax assets are reduced to the extent that it is no longer probable that the related tax benefit will be realised.